 There is no need to hire an attorney to form your new LLC.
 If you want the expertise and legal advice that comes with hiring a lawyer, it’s certainly not a bad idea.
-However, you can form a compliant LLC on your own, or by hiring a business formation service — just because you want to form an LLC doesn’t mean you need to pay a lawyer thousands of dollars to do it for you.
+However, you can form an LLC on your own or by hiring a business formation service like ZenBusiness (or Northwest and IncFile).
+Just because you want to form an LLC doesn’t mean you need to pay a lawyer thousands of dollars to do it for you.

 What Is an LLC Member?